top of page

 I never smile doing this, it's way too knackering!

-Researchers have found that targeted acute exercise can slow, pause and wait for it..... even lengthen telomeres.
+Researchers discovered that targeted acute exercise can delay, pause, and even lengthen telomeres.
 WOW!
-HIIT (high intensity interval training), plyometric sequences (jumping push ups, box jumps and burpees etc), mixed in with resistance and normal aerobics.
-The research is thin on the ground with this type of training as not many of us are doing it.
-However, all the signs are pointing in this direction.
+HIIT (high intensity interval training) and plyometric sequences (jumping push-ups, box jumps, and burpees, for example) are combined with resistance and aerobics.
+There is little study on this form of training because few of us are practicing it.
+However, all signs lead to this path.

 Increase lifespan telomere length